by Ally Beckner on November 17, 2025

 It looks like helping each other look more like Jesus.

 I imagine my conversation with Ana was a little uncomfortable for her, too.
 She could have stayed quiet to avoid awkwardness.
-We would still be friends, and life would continue as usual.
-But she cared more about who I am becoming than about avoiding an uncomfortable moment.
+That would have been easier for both of us.
+But she cared more about who I am becoming than about avoiding an awkward moment.

 We were never meant to follow Jesus alone.
 From the beginning of Scripture to the end, God forms His people in community.
 Even Jesus didn’t walk through life alone.
 He shared meals, traveled with friends, prayed with others, and invited people into both His miracles and His grief.
 He modeled a life deeply connected with others.

 I’m learning that the most meaningful relationships are not the ones that avoid hard conversations.
-They are the ones where truth and grace work together.
-Where calling someone higher is understood as an act of love.
-Where both people can say, “This hurt a little, but I’m grateful you told me.”
+They’re the ones where truth and grace live together.
+Where honesty is understood as an act of love.
+Where both people can say, “That was hard to hear, but I’m grateful you said it.”

 So, if you have friends who speak honestly into your life, thank God for them.
 If you have people who see your strengths and your blind spots and are brave enough to speak up, treasure that.
 If you have someone who cares enough to ask how you really are, cherish them.